kripalumandip/employee/README.md

-This is a employee management system.
+This is a employee management system along with full functionality of crud app.